imfl/data-mining/README.md

 My originalities are

-1. compute lower bounds to skip many unnecessary computations
+1. computing lower bounds to skip many unnecessary computations
-2. use randomized local search within each column of the matrix
+2. using randomized local search within each column of the matrix

+### How To

+An instruction on how to compile and use my code, and a full description of the source files and the accompanying data set is here (PDF).

 ### Summary

 An abstract of this project is [here](summary/abstract.pdf) (PDF).

 The empirical results are [here](summary/results.pdf) (PDF).

+### More Information

+This project is an academic project.

 [Back to Top](#user-content-introducing-dynamic-time-warping-distance-into-matrix-profile)